telerik/ajax-docs/api/server/Telerik.Web.UI/GridClientDataBinding.md

 Gets or set filter parameter type for the SelectMethod in the WebService or Page which will be requested to get data.
 Default value is List.

-###  SortParameterType `GridClientDataBindingParameterType`
+###  Location `String`

-Gets or set sort parameter type for the SelectMethod in the WebService or Page which will be requested to get data.
-Default value is List.
+Gets or sets url for the WebService or Page which will be requested to get data.

-###  EnableCaching `Boolean`

-Gets or set a value indicating whether the client-side caching should be enabled or not.

-###  DataPropertyName `String`
+###  MaximumRowsParameterName `String`

-Gets or set data property name for the SelectMethod in the WebService or Page which will be requested to get data and count.
-Default is "Data"!
+Gets or sets maximum rows parameter name for the SelectMethod in the WebService or Page which will be requested to get data.

-###  CountPropertyName `String`

-Gets or set data property total records count for the SelectMethod in the WebService or Page which will be requested to get data and count.
-Default is "Count"!

 ###  ResponseType `GridClientDataResponseType`